 Dan’s work at LeaderWise primarily involves candidate assessment, with expertise in using multiple inventories.
 His research with clergy MMPI-2 data provides agency-specific norms that are used alongside existing norms for seminary students.
 His utilization-focused research at LeaderWise has helped develop practices for interpreting clergy-specific profiles, including understanding elevated scores, addictive/compulsive behaviors, sexual misconduct, under-reporting, and validity configurations.
 Dan also implemented a cross-denominational inventory measuring the loneliness levels of more than 500 clergy, and the LeaderWise team is using the results to develop specific intervention approaches for those clergy who are most likely to report experiencing its effects.

+Dan was raised in a religiously centered family — a pastor’s home.
+He demonstrates a lifelong commitment to integrating psychological and spiritual health and a commitment to the wellbeing of clergy and their families.
 Dan and his wife are parents to two adult children and a grandson.
-He enjoys time with his family, working in nature, home remodeling, genealogy, and reading.
+He enjoys time with his family, working in nature, home remodeling, and reading.